1. Improve your password habits

 - Report suspicious emails to IT.

-Password managers like LastPass also won’t allow you to autofill credentials on scam or mirror websites.
+Password managers like LastPass also won’t allow you to autofill credentials on scam or mirror websites, and provide passwordless login, which drastically reduces the threat landscape as you move away from using passwords altogether!

 *Sources: